-Vermicomposting is a far more environmentally responsible way to fertilize your plants.
+Vermicomposting is an environmentally responsible way to fertilize your plants.
 You’ll be able to avoid using manure, which reduces the harmful emissions that go into the ozone layer.

 When you have a compost pile with worms, the worms will begin to eat the compost and produce waste.
 The waste from your worms is known as worm castings, which can be used as a fertilizer.